edyan/docker-phing/README.md

 Docker containers that contains [phing](https://www.phing.info/), a build tool for PHP Applications.
 It's made for development purposes.

-To use it in an integrated environment, try our [Docker LAMP stack](https://github.com/edyan/docker-lamp)
+To use it in an integrated environment, try [Stakkr](https://github.com/edyan/stakkr)

+That image is built with alpine (❤ ...
+Mb instead of 96Mb with debian-slim).

 # Run your phing command
 ## From outside